Volker Burkert: CLAS and CLAS12

-Burkert's research at CERN focused on hard scattering processes employing two colliding proton beams each with beam energies up to 31 GeV.
-This led to the first direct determination of the gluon structure function of the proton.
-At Jefferson Lab (CEBAF), Burkert led a research program focused on the experimental study of the structure of protons, neutrons and nuclei using high energy electron and photon beams, polarized hydrogen and deuterium targets and the CLAS detector system, suitably instrumented for high rate operation in intense electron beams.
-This opened up a high-impact scientific program of exclusive electron scattering measurements, where all particles generated in the interaction are detected and identified in CLAS.
-The required detector modifications enabled the discovery of the theoretically predicted deeply virtual Compton scattering (DVCS) process, which provided the basis for an extensive program to construct 3D images of the proton's internal quark distribution as well their internal mechanical properties.
-These modifications were also critical for measurements that clarified the internal structure of a series of excited states of the proton as part of the NSTAR program.
+At Jefferson Lab, Burkert led a research program on the structure of protons, neutrons and nuclei using high-energy electron and photon beams and polarized hydrogen and deuterium targets.
+He contributed to the design, construction and performance of the CEBAF Large Acceptance Spectrometer (CLAS).
+CLAS had been instrumented for high-rate operation with intense electron beams and was used to detect and identify particles produced in these interactions.
+This enabled exclusive electron-scattering measurements in which particles generated in the interaction were detected and identified.
+Detector modifications to CLAS enabled the observation of the theoretically predicted Deeply Virtual Compton scattering (DVCS) process.
+DVCS measurements provided an experimental basis for studies of generalized parton distributions, which are used to investigate the three-dimensional quark structure and mechanical properties of the proton.
+These detector modifications were also used in measurements of excited proton states as part of the NSTAR program.